 7. Methods for Analyzing Carbon's Emission Spectrum

-7.1 Spectroscopy Techniques
+7.1 Spectroscopic Techniques

-- Atomic Emission Spectroscopy (AES)
+- Atomic Emission Spectroscopy (AES): Ideal for analyzing elemental carbon emissions.

 7.2 Instruments